xcart/xcart-docs/_pages/kb_en/products/bulk_edit.md

 order: 185
 published: true
 ---
 It's not a secret that making similar changes in multiple products is a monotonous and time-consuming process.
-And it adds value to the general workflow when an admin can change multiple products at the same time.
+Hence it facilitates the general workflow greatly when an admin can change multiple products at the same time.
 In X-Cart you can do this using the **'Bulk edit all'** tool on the product listing page in the store admin area (**Catalog** -> **Products**).

 ![bulk-edit-all.png]({{site.baseurl}}/attachments/ref_1kSYmXQn/bulk-edit-all.png)